Kagi LLM Benchmarking Project

 does not.
 This is why grok-3-mini

 Reasoning models may not be the best choice for all tasks!
-Pick the model that does the best at what you intend to do.
+Pick the model that performs best at what you intend to do.
 We will be including other benchmark tables (search, tool use, agentic task completion) shortly.

 Benchmark Questions